• Skip to primary navigation

 Your Personal Risk Level

 Finally, and perhaps most importantly, consider your risk level.
 If you are in a high risk category, you might choose to stay home longer.
 Similarly, if you care for or live with someone who is high risk, your decision might be more conservative.
-If you are struggling emotionally and need to connect, getting back in the gym (with proper precautions) might be worth the risk.
+If you are struggling emotionally and need to connect, getting back in the gym might be worth the risk.

 My Return – to – Gym Plan